How To Remove Mold From Basement Walls – A Step-By-Step Guide

 To prevent mold from reoccurring or growing at all, you can take the following steps:

-- Use a negative air pressure machine to filter and clean the air in your home and basement.
-The machine filters all the air out of the room using a process called ducting.
+- Use a negative air pressure machine to filter and clean your home and basement air.
+The machine filters all the air out of the room using ducting.
 During this process, it filters all mold spores that can engender mold growth in the right conditions.

 - Correct the moisture problem by fixing any leaks and cracks in the foundation.
 If your sump machine has failed, ensure it is set and running again.